rigoudyg/climaf/doc/howto.rst

 ..declare my favorite script or binary as a CliMAF operator for my own use
 --------------------------------------------------------------------------

 Using any script in CliMAF is very easy, and you can do so for your own use only.
 The basics of creating a new CliMAF operator based on a script or binary are explained at :ref:`operators`.
 A **simple example** shows at :ref:`basic_script_example`.
-The detailed syntax is explained at :ref:`script_syntax`..The script can be located anywhere on the filesystem (you can quote an absolute path in the calling sequence pattern when declaring it ); at first, your script should echo each executed command, for debugging purpose;  and you may have a look at his output in file ``./scripts.out`` (in the working directory)
+The detailed syntax is explained at :ref:`script_syntax`..The script can be located anywhere on the filesystem (you can quote an absolute path in the calling sequence pattern when declaring it ); at first, your script should echo each executed command, for debugging purpose;  and you may have a look at its output in file ``./scripts.out`` (in the working directory)

 .. _how_to_contribute_a_script: